Social alienation: Disability

+Criticisms

+Eric Voegelin with whom also originates the related phrase "to Immanentize the eschaton", may be read as rather accepting of alienation: The human condition has radical limits, and humans do not feel perfectly comfortable (to say the least).
+But it is not “ideological” to feel dissatisfaction or to desire something more perfect than what we have.
+Indeed such feelings as disquiet, anxiety, frustration and even alienation are, according Voegelin, normal.

+“Man is in deadly anguish,” writes Voegelin, “because he takes life seriously and cannot bear existence without meaning.”
+For reflection on the limits of the human condition to give rise to ideology, a certain “mood” must be present.
+What is this mood?
+It is the mood not only of alienation but of revolt.
+Ideology involves the active revolt against existential truth and the effort to construct a different world.
+Voegelin designates this mood as “pneumopathological,” a term he found in Schelling.
+It is the feeling of “estrangement from the spirit” so intense that it entails a willful closing of the soul to the transcendent.Philosophers Heidegger, Peter Sloterdijk and more recently Alexander Grau argue for a similar fact of alienation.

-In art
+In art and popular culture

 Alienation is most often represented in literature as the psychological isolation of an individual from society or community.
 In a volume of Bloom's Literary Themes, Shakespeare's Hamlet is described as the 'supreme literary portrait' of alienation, while noting that some may argue for Achilles in the Iliad.
 In addition, Bartleby, the Scrivener is introduced as a perfect example because so many senses of alienation are present.
 Other literary works described as dealing with the theme of alienation are: The Bell Jar, Black Boy, Brave New World, The Catcher in the Rye, The Chosen, Dubliners, Othello, Fahrenheit 451, Invisible Man, Mrs Dalloway, Notes from Underground, One Flew Over the Cuckoo's Nest, The Strange Case of Dr Jekyll and Mr Hyde, The Stranger and The Myth of Sisyphus, The Trial, The Castle, Waiting for Godot, The Waste Land, and Young Goodman Brown.
 Contemporary British works noted for their perspective on alienation include The Child in Time, London Fields, Trainspotting, and Regeneration.

 Sociologist Harry Dahms has analysed The Matrix Trilogy of films in the context of theories of alienation in modern society.
 He suggests that the central theme of The Matrix is the "all-pervasive yet increasingly invisible prevalence of alienation in the world today, and difficulties that accompany attempts to overcome it".

 British progressive rock band Pink Floyd's concept album The Wall (1979) and British alternative rock band Radiohead's album OK Computer (1997), both deal with the subject of alienation in their lyrics.